 Posted On May 1, 2019

 The May Valley Loop Hike is a delightful 6 mile loop through the forest with just under 1000 feet of elevation gain on a very lightly traveled trail!
-The first couple of miles are fairly busy (lots of folks going up to Central Peak) but after that it seems there is nearly no one taking advantage of this trail that is very close to Seattle between Renton and Issaquah (a half hour drive from my house in South Seattle).
+The first couple of miles are fairly busy (lots of folks going up to Central Peak) but after that it seems there is nearly no one taking advantage of this trail that is very close to Seattle and one of the best hikes in Issaquah (a half hour drive from my house in South Seattle).
 It can be slightly confusing to follow the loop so I’ll describe it below.
 There are a couple of places you can cut the loop shorter, so bring a map and you can even make up your own route.